decred/politeia/politeiawww/api/www/v1/api.md

 ### `Set proposal status`

-Set status of proposal to `PropStatusPublic`, `PropStatusCensored` or `PropStatusAbandoned`.
+Update the [status](#proposal-status-codes) of a proposal.
 This call requires admin privileges.

+Unvetted proposals can have their status updated to:
+`PropStatusPublic`
+`PropStatusCensored`

+Vetted proposals can have their status updated to:
+`PropStatusAbandoned`

+A status change message detailing the reason for the status change is required for the following statuses:
+`PropStatusCensored`
+`PropStatusAbandoned`

 **Route:** `POST /v1/proposals/{token}/status`